vilasvarghese/ansible/05playbook/handlers/instructions.md

 2. Multiple handler
 	ansible-playbook multiple_handler.yaml

+Handlers
-Handlers are just like normal tasks in an Ansible playbook but they run only when if the Task contains a “notify” directive.
+	normal tasks in an Ansible playbook
+	run ONLY when another Tasks notifies (“notify” directive).
 	It also indicates that it changed something.

 A handler is called at the end of playbook by default
 	so even if a handler is notified multiple times